SerhiiZahuba/VCloud_to_Netbox_sync/README.md

 Before running the sync, make sure you have the following:

 ### From vCloud
-1. Username & password (create user in vCloud admin panel)
+1. Username & password (create (only read) user in vCloud admin panel)
 2. vCloud API URL

 ### From Netbox